wpernath/ocpdev-book/using-the-examples/Using the Examples discussed in this book.md

 - git
 - Docker
 - OpenShift client (`oc`) matching the version of the OpenShift Cluster
-- An Editor to work with (visual code, eclipse, jetbrains)
+- An Editor to work with (VScode, Eclipse, IntelliJ)

+OpenShift needs to have the following Operators installed:
+- OpenShift GitOps
+- OpenShift Pipelines
+- Crunchy Postgres for Kubernetes by Crunchy Data

 ## Getting an OpenShift instance
 You have three possible options to get an OpenShift installation